fredwang01/About-Okhttp-timeout-and-compress-API/README.md

 ```

 ### Decompress Okhttp response
-About the Okhttp response, should I check to decompress? there are two solutions you can do, but the first is recommended.
+About the Okhttp response, should you check to decompress? there are two solutions you can do, but the first is recommended.

 * Do not set the header `Accept-Encoding` with value `gzip` explicitly.
 Okhttp interceptor will check the request headers, if not found `Accept-Encoding`, it add this header automatically, as a result,